AceMouty/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+			I dont see a reason as to why you one would use a class over a functional component.
+Both solutions essentially do the same thing.
+The only difference is that with class components you have more raw control over you component than what you do with functional components because of the life cycle methods.
+Other than this both solutions are valid.
+Also the only time i would see using a class component over a funcitonal component would be if a company's architecture is class based and not functional based.

 - [ ] Name three lifecycle methods and their purposes.

+			render: render is used to render your UI to the DOM.
+When using react classes you MUST use this method to display your UI to the DOM.

+			componentDidMount: componentDidMount is used for checking to see that your component has mounted to the DOM.
+Once it has generally you will do network request in here to get data from an API and do state assignment in here.
+This method fires after the render method has been completed.

+			componentDidUpdate: componentDidUpdate is used when you want to do something based on state change OR change in props.
+When using componentDidUpdate you need to do some logical checking for specific pieces of state or props within your component.
+If the check passes you will do something like make another netwrok request.
+However if the check doesnt pass nothing will happen.
+You can have multiple checks in componentDidUpdate so that you can watch multiple things withing your component.

 - [ ] What is the purpose of a custom hook?

+			With custom hooks we can create our own hook logic and use them anywhere.
+Its like components but for the logical part of things.
+The user will never see this.
+However these are poweful things.
+When creating custom hooks you are creating logical reusable tools that can do something specific for you based on state.
+Custom hooks use stateful logic.
+When using custom hooks it allows us to keep our components cleaner and more readable.

 - [ ] Why is it important to test our apps?

+			Testing our apps is important for many reasons some of them include...
+			1. Gives us assurence
+			2. Gives us confidence in what our code does before deploying
+			3. Makes clients comfortable and affirms to them that our code is doing what they expect it to be doing
+			4. Helps us identify bugs faster

 ## Project Set Up